openharmony/docs/en/application-dev/reference/apis/js-apis-data-distributedobject.md

 setSessionId(sessionId: string, callback: AsyncCallback&lt;void&gt;): void

-Sets a session ID for synchronization.
+Sets a session ID.
+This API uses an asynchronous callback to return the result.
 Automatic synchronization is performed for multiple devices with the same session ID on a trusted network.

 **Required permissions**: ohos.permission.DISTRIBUTED_DATASYNC